 Private health insurance can help you pay hospital and medical

 costs not covered by Medicare.
+In some cases you can receive

 If you don't have private health insurance, it can cost you a

-lot of money if something goes wrong and you have to undergo prolonged medical
+lot of money if something goes wrong and you need prolonged medical